Fah7m/DevOps-Learning---AWS-Module/notes/notes1.md

 **IAM Access Advisor** shows the service persmissions granted toa  user and when those services were last accessed - good for revising policies

+**IAM roles** = Identities in AWS that define set of permissions through policies - Flow is like the below:

+Create IAM role
+Attach policy e.g. AmazonS3ReadOnlyAccess
+Assing the polcy for a role like Lambda function
+When the function runs it automatically has those premissions - no hardcoding credentials so it can gain access to that service.

 EC2
 ---